 - When the beef is browned, and a crust forms on the surface it will release from the bottom of the pot.
 If you go to turn it and it’s stuck and offers resistance, give it another 30 seconds to 1 minute and try again.
 Once that crust forms the meat will release.

 - If you are cooking a larger roast (like 3-4 pounds) the cooking time will be roughly the same, about 3 hours.
-Cook it until it is fork-tender (you can break it up using a fork).
-However, you may need to add more liquid depending on the thickness of the meat.
+Cook it until it is fork-tender.

 Nutrition